bkase/slides/grokking-lazy-swift/slides.md

 !!!

+## Burritos

+The unary tortilla wraps our collection into a burrito

+!!!

 ## Collection Variants

 The index type determines expected runtime for count (RandomAccessIndex has O(1), ForwardDirection or Bidirection has O(N))